XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ```

 #### Another example
-*Inheritance* is when a class get the properties of another class.
+*Inheritance* is when a class gets the properties of another class.
 In Java, this achieved by the **extends** keyword.

 We are given a task by a beverage company.
 They pack two categories of beverages, normal drinks, then wines.
 They want to create a system that calculates the amount of money they are going to make for all the batches they pack.
 For a normal drink, the calculation of the total amount is pretty straight forward.
 It is proportional to the amount of beverage they put in that batch.
-However, for a wine, the amount of money they make is proportional to the maturity of the wine also.
+However, for wine, the amount of money they make is proportional to the maturity of the wine also.

 We want to create a system that allows the user to enter the information of all batches and then our system will calculate the total.
 Here is the information the user will provide.